-Light switch "
+Light switch "≦□ - ≣□"

-□ -

-□ "

-NOTE: With the vehicle running, the dipped beam and position is always on.
+NOTE: When the light switch is in "ON" position, the passing and position lamp is always switched on.

-- The light switch "≦□ ≣□" (2) has two positions. - In the "50", position, the dipped beams are turned on - In the "\(\begin{align} \begin{align} \text{ To position, the several position} \\ \text{full beams and their relative indicator} \\ \text{light on the dashboard are turned on.} \end{align}
+- The light switch "≦□ ≣□" (2) has two positions: - in the "D", position, the dipped beams are turned on. - In position "\(\exists \)", the driving and position lamp is switched on and the relative indicator lights up on the dashboard.

-Blinkers "⇔ ⇒"
+Blinkers "⇔⇒"

-The blinker "♦♦" (3) has three positions, returning to the centre position.
+The blinker "��" (3) has three positions, returning to the centre position:

-When moved to the right and released, it turns on the right blinker.
-Its relative warning light on the dashboard will turn on: When moved to the left and released, it turns on the left blinker.
-Its relative warning light on the dashboard will turn on;
+when moved to the right and released, it turns on the right blinker.
+Its relative warning light on the dashboard will turn on; When moved to the left and released, it turns on the left blinker.
+Its relative warning light on the dashboard will turn on.